-"Empowerment is not about giving people power, it's about giving up power".

-(Equalities National Council)

-Index

-- 1 Forward

-- 2 Introduction
+Policy Agreed

+Document Type: Corporate Policy

+Document Name: Corporate Equality Scheme

+Document Location: Information for Employees / Policies

+Effective Date: February 2023

+Review Date: February 2026

+Owner: Human Resources Manager

+Consultee: Human Resources

+Approved By: Executive, Council (July 2022)

+Related Documents: Valuing Diversity Policy

+Keywords: Equality, diversity

+Equality Impact Assessment in place:

+Relevant External Law, Regulation, Standards: Equality Act 2010

+Date Changes July 2022 Updated

+Page 2 Woking Borough Council Corporate Equality Scheme | February 2023

+Contents

+Section Page number

+1.0 Purpose Page 4

+2.0 Introduction Page 4

-- 3 Key Equality Themes
+3.0 Key Equality Themes Page 5

-- 4 Legal responsibilities
+4.0 Legal responsibilities Page 7

-- 5 Managing equalities within Woking BC
+5.0 Managing equalities within Woking BC Page 9

-- 6 Equality Objectives
+6.0 Equality Objectives Page 10

-Please contact Refeia Zaman, Senior Policy Officer on 01483 743479 or email refeia.zaman@woking.gov.uk for further details of anything mentioned in this document.

-Forward
+7.0 Monitoring and review of this policy Page 11

+Page 3 Woking Borough Council Corporate Equality Scheme | February 2023

+1. Purpose
-This updated Corporate Equality Scheme (CES) for Woking Borough Council builds on the Council's corporate commitment and work on the equalities agenda.
-It is one of the key Council documents which contribute to both its vision of Towards Tomorrow Today and values under the thematic areas of People, Place and Us.

-What we seek for Woking is a vibrant, thriving community where all residents have the opportunity to fulfil their potential and where disadvantage and discrimination are challenged and rooted out.

-We will not be able to achieve this on our own and recognise that we must work together with our residents, the community and voluntary sector, other public sector agencies and local business to achieve our vision.

-This Corporate Equality Scheme will cover the nine strands outlined in the Equality Act 2010 - race, sex, sexual orientation, disability, religion or belief, being transsexual (called gender reassignment in law), pregnancy, age and marriage and civil partnerships (this applies only at work or if someone is being trained for work).
+- 1.1.
+This updated Corporate Equality Scheme (CES) for Woking Borough Council builds on the Council's corporate commitment and work on the equality's agenda.
+It is one of the key Council documents which contributes towards the Council's Woking For All Strategy and its priority outcomes of: - Healthier communities - Engaged communities - Greener communities - Prospering communities - and its overarching priority of being a high-performance Council. - 1.2.
+What we seek for Woking is a vibrant, thriving community where all residents have the opportunity to fulfil their potential and where disadvantage and discrimination are challenged and rooted out. - 1.3.
+We will not be able to achieve this on our own and recognise that we must work together with our residents, the community and voluntary sector, other public sector agencies and local business to achieve our vision. - 1.4.
+This Corporate Equality Scheme will cover the nine strands outlined in the Equality Act 2010 age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation.

-Introduction
+2. Introduction

-We believe that the Council's Vision and Values will only be realised if it truly encompasses all of Woking's residents.
-This is supported by our core values;
+- 2.1.
+We believe that the Council's vision of building and maintaining a borough as a place that has great communities and quality of life for all residence can only be realised if it truly encompasses all of Woking's residents.

-- We are one organisation

-- We are in the public service

-- We care about people and the borough
+- 2.2.
 We believe that the diversity of our population and workforce is one of our greatest strengths.
 Equality of opportunity and freedom from discrimination is a fundamental right and this Council has a duty to exercise leadership to promote this right.
 We intend to promote equality and prevent discrimination through our roles as:

 - Service provider

 - Employer

 - Community leader.

+- 2.3.
 We will follow best practice in all equality areas and work to:

 - Eliminate unlawful discrimination

 - Eliminate harassment

 - Promote equality of opportunity

 - Promote good relations between different groups in the community

 - Recognise and take account of people's differences.

+Page 4 Woking Borough Council Corporate Equality Scheme | February 2023

-Key equality themes
+3. Key equality themes

-The key equalities themes reflect the protected characteristics covered by The Equality Act 2010:
+The key equality themes reflect the protected characteristics covered by The Equality Act 2010: